facelessuser/pymdown-extensions/docs/src/markdown/extensions/details.md

 Unfortunately, due to how new `#!html <details><summary>` tags are, not all browsers support them yet.
 In order to have them supported in all new browsers, you will have to provide some fallback styling and JavaScript until all browsers catch up.

-This extension's goal is not to provide you with the perfect polyfill (you can design or find your own), but a basic example is provided to show the basic polyfill that is being used in this document.
+This extension's goal is not to provide you with the perfect polyfill, but this is a basic example that provides basic support.
 There are more elaborate polyfills available that support jQuery, add keyboard events, or even support back to IE8.
 Feel free to modify what is here or find a solution that fits your needs.

 ??? settings "Basic Polyfill Setup"
     Here is the basic CSS that that can be used.
 It is meant to provide a consistent CSS in both browsers that support `#!html <details><summary>` tags and those that do not.